zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 		2. Go to Users
 		3. Click New User
-		4. Fill in the appropriate fields to create and account for the CCL Login : <first.last>
+		4. Fill in the appropriate fields to create and account for the CCL
+			* Login : <first.last>
-			Check "Administrator"
+			* Check "Administrator"
-			ensure the "generate Password" and Must change password at next logon" is unchecked
+			* ensure the "generate Password" and Must change password at next logon" is unchecked
 		5. Click create
 	2. Create Groups
-		1. Go to Groups under administrationf
+		1. Go to Groups under administration
 		2. Click "New Group"
 		3. Name the Group. e.g. 856CPT
 		4. Click Create